 We often come together – as friends, family, community - to share special occasions: national or religious holidays, birthdays, remembering loved ones, honoring those who have served our community or country.
 We experience “hospitality” in its best sense.

-I pray we will – as individuals and community – strive to live and share the spirit of hospitality every day with friends, associates, family, strangers.
-May the following comments be a source for your personal reflection and blessing.
+May we strive – as individuals and community – to live and share the spirit of hospitality every day with friends, associates, family, strangers.

 Leviticus 19:34 The stranger who dwells among you shall be to you as one born among you, and you shall love him as yourself; for you were a stranger in the land of Egypt: I am the Lord your God.

 Hebrews 13:2 Do not forget to entertain strangers, for by so doing some have unwittingly entertained angels.

 1 Peter 4:9 Be hospitable to one another without grumbling.
 As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.

 “ Even if you have only bread or water, with these you can still meet the dues of hospitality.
 Even if you do not have these, but simply make the stranger welcome and offer him a word of encouragement, you will not be failing in hospitality.
 Think of the widow mentioned in the Gospel by our Lord: with two mites she surpassed the generous gifts of the wealthy.